Weak value: Derivation

 This is the original wavefunction, shifted by an amount $\gamma A_w$.
 By Busch's theorem the system and meter wavefunctions are necessarily disturbed by the measurement.
-There is a certain sense in which the protocol that allows one to measure the weak value is minimally disturbing, but there is still disturbance.
+Although the protocol used to access the weak value is minimally disturbing in a specific sense, it still induces disturbance.

 Applications

+Weak values have been proposed as potentially useful for quantum metrology and for clarifying aspects of quantum foundations.
+The sections below briefly outline these applications.

-Quantum metrology and tomography
+Quantum metrology

 At the end of the original weak value paper the authors suggested weak values could be used in quantum metrology: